Common hooks

 pluck(fieldName: string, ...fieldNames?: string[]): HookFunc

 Discard all other fields except for the provided fields either from the data submitted or from the result.
-If the data is an array or a paginated find result the hook will remove the field(s) for every item.
+If the data is an array or a paginated find

-• Used as an after hook.
+. - Used as an

-• Field names support dot notation.
+hook. - Field names support dot notation.

-• Supports multiple data items, including paginated find.
+- Supports multiple data items, including paginated

 const hooks = require('feathers-hooks-common');